Don-Swanson/postfix-container/README.md

 Creates a Docker Image of Postfix.
 The Primary intention is to use this image as a backup MX, testing email sending, or as a relay where needed.

 On every start, the container will re-run the transport postmap.
-SO if you need to change your transport maps, you just need to do a docker compose down and up.
+So if you need to change your transport maps, you just need to do a docker compose down and up.

 ## Volumes